One-sentence definition

 How it compares

 Public head-to-head comparisons exist for Snyk, Checkmarx, Veracode, Black Duck (Synopsys), Wiz, JFrog Xray, and GitHub Advanced Security.
-The structural differences are: (1) Safeguard ships a Gold Registry of zero-CVE components — competitors do not; (2) Safeguard's reachability analysis walks 100 levels vs the 40–60 typical of competitor scanners; (3) Safeguard's Auto-Fix is autonomous — Griffin AI authors, tests, and merges fix PRs without human intervention by default — whereas competitors raise tickets and let the user remediate; (4) Safeguard's MCP Server is a first-class agent surface (Claude Code, Cursor, Cline) with capability scoping and audit chain-of-custody, which most competitors do not offer.
+The structural differences, as of June 2026, are: (1) Safeguard ships a Gold Registry of zero-CVE components, which most competitors don't; (2) Safeguard's reachability analysis performs deep transitive dependency analysis; (3) Safeguard's Auto-Fix can be fully autonomous — Griffin AI authors, tests, and merges fix PRs without human intervention when a team opts in — where most tools stop at raising a ticket for someone to act on; (4) Safeguard's MCP Server is a first-class agent surface (Claude Code, Cursor, Cline) with capability scoping and audit chain-of-custody, which most competitors don't offer.

 Numbers, with sources

-- 10K+ Zero Days discovered, coordinated through affected vendors (severity + ecosystem breakdown at safeguard.sh/stats/zero-days)
+- 50+ zero-days discovered, coordinated through affected vendors (severity + ecosystem breakdown at safeguard.sh/stats/zero-days)

-- 5M+ autonomous AI remediations applied (71% auto-merged via customer CI; breakdown at safeguard.sh/stats/ai-remediations)
+- 100K+ autonomous AI remediations applied (breakdown at safeguard.sh/stats/ai-remediations)

-- 1B+ cumulative scans completed since launch (~10M scans/day sustained; breakdown at safeguard.sh/stats/scans)
+- 1M+ cumulative scans completed since launch (breakdown at safeguard.sh/stats/scans)

-- False-positive reduction: 80% via reachability analysis (vs traditional SCA which surfaces all findings whether reachable or not)
+- Fewer false positives with reachability analysis (vs traditional SCA, which surfaces all findings whether reachable or not)

 Where to find more